You are viewing the Caracas chapter Global New York Acarigua

 International profile · Contemporary art · Venezuelan diaspora

-The program will incorporate professional curatorial direction with experience in contemporary art, cultural memory and migration narratives.
+The program would incorporate professional curatorial direction with experience in contemporary art, cultural memory and migration narratives.
 Until formal confirmation, the website maintains transparent communication and does not attribute responsibilities to profiles that have not been contracted.

 Executive Direction · Exodus & Resilience